Vietnam.vn - Nền tảng quảng bá Việt Nam

 "In the past, my wife and I only hoped our children would get a good education and not have to work as laborers.
 Now that they have repaid us with success and filial piety, I am content," Mr. Lam said.

-Returning home wounded as a soldier, Mr. Lam has brought about a "rebirth" in the forest, contributing to the development of a prosperous and beautiful homeland.
-Because more than anyone else, he understands that life is about continuing to contribute, whether in war or peacetime.
+Returning home wounded as a soldier, Mr. Lam has brought about a "rebirth" in the heart of the forest, contributing to the development of a prosperous and beautiful homeland.
+More than anyone else, he understands that life is about continuing to contribute, whether in war or peacetime.

 Text and photos: Tran Giang